KASTEL-MobilityLab/mixtures-of-experts/README.md

 ## Dataset
 We used three subsets of the [A2D2 Dataset](https://www.a2d2.audi/a2d2/en/dataset.html), manually labeled according to the road type (highway/urban/ambiguous).
 The respective file names of ground truth are saved in text files in the `./dataloaders/a2d2_split` folder.

-The numbers of images in each subset is the following:
+The number of images in each subset is the following:

 ```
 highway: